If you have questions about purchasing a license call 1-800-5GO-HUNT.

 Edits by: Pierce Young

-Managing predators and their effects on game populations has been a familiar topic for landowners and land managers for as long as humans have managed wildlife.
+Attempting to manage predators and their effects on game populations has been a familiar topic for landowners and land managers for as long as humans have managed wildlife.
 Common control practices that are implemented to attempt to decrease predator numbers include trapping and opportunistic hunting.
-However, unless habitat management for nesting or bedding cover is prioritized first, trapping is implemented on a landscape scale, and trapping is continuously conducted year-after-year, it can be difficult to truly see positive gains in game populations, especially when trying to manage for predators with larger home ranges.
+However, unless #1) habitat management for nesting or bedding cover is prioritized first, #2) trapping is implemented on a landscape scale, and #3) trapping is continuously conducted year-after-year, it can be difficult to truly see positive gains in game populations, especially when trying to manage for predators with larger home ranges.

 One common mitigation factor that is often overlooked is the relationship between predation rates and habitat management.
 Predators do eat fawns, predators do eat gamebirds, and nest predators do destroy nests of wild turkey and bobwhite quail.
-However, in most cases it is best to see predation more as a symptom than a cause.
-The cause is often poor habitat and therefore the symptom of that problem is increased opportunities for predation.
+However, it is best to see predation more as a 'symptom' than a 'cause'.
+The 'cause' is often poor habitat and therefore the 'symptom' of that problem is increased opportunities for predation.

-Predators are an inevitable factor in most landscapes, but their success will depend on how well the surrounding habitat is managed for optimal vegetative structure and ground cover.
-What can be done from a habitat management perspective to reduce the negative impact predators can have?
+Predators are an inevitable factor in most landscapes, but their impacts on game species they use as prey will depend on if the surrounding habitat is managed for vegetative structure and ground cover, or not.

 Recognizing quality habitat as the primary factor in predator management can help you reach your goals for your target wildlife species.